ryantd42/NY-Legislative-Git/2023/S4088A-2023/bill.md

   ___________

- Introduced  by  Sen.  STEC  --  read twice and ordered printed, and when printed to be committed to the Committee on Budget and Revenue
+ Introduced  by  Sen.  STEC  --  read twice and ordered printed, and when printed to be committed to the Committee  on  Budget  and  Revenue  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the tax law, in relation to extending the  authorization granted  to the county of Franklin to impose an additional one percent of sales and compensating use taxes

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: